Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

-For greater $\tau$, the tracer is diffused slightly farther also in the radial direction.
+During the dwell period, the tracer diffuses farther also in the planar directions $x$ and $y$ for longer $\tau$.
 Specifically, we measured that $A_0 = (4.2 \pm 0.8) \times 10^3$ and $(5.4 \pm 0.7) \times 10^3\;\si{\mm\squared}$ for $\tau=\SI{2}{\hour}$ and \SI{18}{\hour}, respectively.
-This is only a $4.90 \pm 4.4$ mm difference in their radii, agreeing well with our theoretical calculation earlier.
-As $A_0$ only slightly differs for different $\tau$ here, the larger patch's front is not significantly ahead of the smaller during downstream travelling.
-Therefore in the experiments there is not noticeable difference in time $t_b$ for different dwell periods.
+This yields a $4.90 \pm 4.4$ mm difference in their radii, agreeing well with our theoretical estimations for the one-dimensional diffusion length difference between the two different dwell periods.
+Nevertheless, this difference in the initial extent of the patch does not affect significantly the arrival time at the downstream boundary, $t_b$, as shown by comparing the inflection point of the solid and dashed curves in Fig.~\ref{fig:parametric_analysis}(b).

+The duration of the expulsion stage (Stage III) is independent of the tracer mass remaining in the porous plate at $t_b$.
+Because removal in the expulsion stage is governed by Darcy-like advection within the porous plate, its duration may vary with parameters such as the inclination angle $\alpha$ or the permeability (see, for example, lines of the same colour in Fig.~\ref{fig:parametric_analysis}b).
+Consequently, provided the flow conditions within the plate remain unchanged, the duration of this stage remains approximately constant.